kinneygroup/itsi-aws-ec2/itsi/README.md

 ## Details
 The AWS EC2 Performance Monitoring ITSI Content Pack is designed to provide users with the tools necessary to monitor the key aspects of their EC2 instances.
 It includes predefined services and KPIs that can be easily imported into Splunk ITSI, offering a streamlined setup process.
 The content pack helps solve common problems related to resource utilization, system performance, and operational efficiency.

-For detailed installation instructions, please refer to the [Kinney Group documentation](https://www.kinneygroup.com/installing-content-packs).
+For detailed installation instructions, please refer to the [Presidio Splunk Solutions documentation](https://www.kinneygroup.com/installing-content-packs).

 ### Services
 The content pack includes the following services, each representing a critical component of EC2 performance monitoring: